 - Thim T, Hagensen MK, Wallace-Bradley D, et al. Unreliable assessment of necrotic core by virtual histology intravascular ultrasound in porcine coronary artery disease.
 Circ Cardiovasc Imaging 2010;3:384-91.

 - Brugaletta S, Cola C, Martin-Yuste V, et al. Qualitative and quantitative accuracy of ultrasound-based virtual histology for detection of necrotic core in human coronary arteries.
 Int J Cardiovasc Imaging 2014;30:469-76.

 - Maehara A, Cristea E, Mintz GS, et al. Definitions and methodology for the grayscale and radiofrequency intravascular ultrasound and coronary angiographic analyses.
 JACC Cardiovasc Imaging 2012;5:S1-9.

-Keywords: Acute Coronary Syndrome, Angina, Stable, Atherosclerosis, Benzaldehydes, Biological Markers, Body Mass Index, C-Reactive Protein, Cholesterol, LDL, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Electrocardiography, Embolic Protection Devices, Heart Arrest, Inflammation, Lipoproteins, HDL, Lymphocytes, Macrophages, Methyl Green, Myocardial Infarction, Neointima, Oximes, Percutaneous Coronary Intervention, Plaque, Atherosclerotic, Stents, Thrombosis
+Keywords: Acute Coronary Syndrome, Angina, Stable, Atherosclerosis, Benzaldehydes, Biomarkers, Body Mass Index, C-Reactive Protein, Cholesterol, LDL, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Electrocardiography, Embolic Protection Devices, Heart Arrest, Inflammation, Lipoproteins, HDL, Lymphocytes, Macrophages, Methyl Green, Myocardial Infarction, Neointima, Oximes, Percutaneous Coronary Intervention, Plaque, Atherosclerotic, Stents, Thrombosis

 < Back to Listings